 There are different ways to score in the game which will be covered here.

 Once the opposing team gets close enough to the oppositions Endzone there are options for scoring.

-A touchdown is achieved when the ball is either caught by a Receiver who is in the Endzone or when a running play results in the ball being carried over the line.
-6 points are allocated for a successful Touchdown (TD).
+A team achieves a touchdown when a Receiver catches the ball in the Endzone or a running play carries the ball over the line.
+The team earns 6 points for a successful Touchdown (TD).

 The Extra Point

 The Kicking Unit will come onto the field and attempt to secure the extra point after a Touchdown is scored.
 The aim is for the ball to be kicked through the football uprights by the teams’ kicker.
 A successful kick will score 1 point.

 If the team misses this kick, it counts as No Good, and only the 6 points for the Touchdown remain on the board.

 Depending on the situation and the difference in points between the 2 teams’ (and the time left in the game), there is an option to go for an extra 2 points instead of the extra point kick.